|

 5. Morning nap

-Younger one-year-olds likely still take two naps each day.
+Younger 1 year olds likely still take two naps a day.
 If so, the morning nap can be a welcome break from the activities of the day so far.

 One tip I’ve learned is to keep that first nap to no longer than an hour long.
 Otherwise, a long morning nap means a short second nap.
-This in turn leads to a fitful night of sleep that often leads to early morning wake up.
+This in turn can lead to your 1 year old waking up every 2 hours at night (which can also mean an early morning wake up).

 So, to keep a steady pace, wake your toddler up at the one-hour mark for the morning nap so that he can still take a long one in the afternoon.